-Because rental trucks are not considered commercial vehicles under U.S. federal law, they are not subjected to the oversight and inspection regulations of the U.S. Department of Transportation.
-This is something that major rental truck companies — such as U-Haul, Penske, Budget, and more – spent plenty of time and money lobbying for, and they succeeded.
+Because rental trucks are not considered commercial vehicles under United States federal law, they are not subjected to the oversight and inspection regulations of the U.S. Department of Transportation.
+This loophole is something that major rental truck companies — such as U-Haul, Penske, Budget, and others — spent plenty of time and money lobbying for.
+Their success has been costly.

 Some people might wonder why major rental truck companies would make such a substantial investment into keeping their company separate from commercial trucking.
 But the answer to that question is relatively simple: for profit, and lots of it.